 - Enhancing perceptions of wastes as valuable commodities that can be part of new products through its sustainable materials management efforts

-- Bolstering the nation’s recycling infrastructure and increasing the municipal solid waste (MSW) recycling/composting rate from less than seven percent to about 34.6 percent
+- Bolstering the nation’s recycling infrastructure and increasing the municipal solid waste (MSW) recycling/composting rate from less than seven percent to about 34.7 percent (as of 2015)

 The RCRA program has evolved in response to changes in waste generation and management aspects that could not have been foreseen when the program was first put in place.
 The RCRA program is needed to address continuing challenges, including the following:

 - Wastes from increasingly efficient air and water pollution control devices